U.S. Estate Planning: Common Trust Types

 Key features:

-Remainder passes to qualified charitable organizations
+Remainder goes to qualified charitable organizations

 Special Needs Trust